lgaida/mediumish-gohugo-theme/README.md

 # Authors

 Mediumish supports multiple authors out of the box.
 Authors maintain their own personal pages under the `/authors/` directory.
-These pages can define thumbnails, social media handles, and bios for each author.
-To associate an author with a page, a page author need only add his or her name to the `authors` front matter parameter.
+Each author page can define a unique thumbnail, set of social media handles, and author bio.
+To associate an author with a content page, just add the author name to the `authors` front matter parameter.

 ## Setting up Hugo to support Authors